runtimeverification/rv-monitor/README.md

-==Overview==
+# Overview

+RV-Monitor is a software development and analysis framework aiming at reducing the gap between formal specification and implementation by allowing them together to form a system.
+With RV-Monitor, runtime monitoring is supported and encouraged as a fundamental principle for building reliable software: monitors are  synthesized from specified properties and integrated into the original system to check its dynamic behaviors during execution.
+When a specification is violated or validated at runtime, user-defined actions will be triggered, which can be any code from information logging to runtime recovery.
+One can understand RV-Monitor from at least three perspectives: as a discipline allowing one to improve safety, reliability and dependability of a system by monitoring its requirements against its implementation at runtime; as an extension of programming languages with logics (one can add logical statements anywhere in the program, referring to past or future states); and as a lightweight formal method.

-RV-Monitor is a tool for generating monitoring code.
+At the heart of RV-Monitor is tool for generating monitoring code.
 RV-Monitor for Java takes as input one or more specification files and generates Java classes that implement the monitoring functionality.

 Each specification defines a number of *events*, which represent abstractions of certain points in programs, e.g., a call to the +hasNext()+ method in Java,